guemues/section-check/README.md

+__This rep is not supported anymore.
+If you overcome the capcha security please inform me__

 # Section Check for Bilkent University
 This project is non-profit application in order to help Bilkent University students during course registration.